medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Clinical-guidelines-ENG.md

 </tbody>
 </table></div>

-  > [^2] If the patient is responsible for transport from hospital A to hospital B him-/herself, ‘End hospital stay’ can be used.
-The planned transfer should be communicated to the receiver in the care process plan or in a correspondence message.
+<sup id="fn2">2<a href="#ref2"></a></sup>: If the patient is responsible for transport from hospital A to hospital B him-/herself, ‘End hospital stay’ can be used.
+The planned transfer should be communicated to the receiver in the care process plan or in a correspondence message. <br>
-  > [^3] Admission in psychiatric and somatic departments at the same time.
+<sup id="fn3">3<a href="#ref3"></a></sup>: Admission in psychiatric and somatic departments at the same time. <br>
-  > [^4] If the patient is responsible for transport from hospital A to hospital B him-/herself, ‘End hospital stay’ can be used.
+<sup id="fn4">4<a href="#ref4"></a></sup>: If the patient is responsible for transport from hospital A to hospital B him-/herself, ‘End hospital stay’ can be used.
 The planned transfer should be communicated to the receiver in the care process plan or in a correspondence message.

 ## 7 Example
 <a href="Fig1">Figure 1</a> shows an example of what a HospitalNotification could look like.